radarroark/xit/README.md

-cherry-pick  apply the changes introduced by an existing commit. config       add, remove, and list config options. remote       add, remove, and list remotes.
+cherry-pick  apply the changes introduced by an existing commit. config       add, remove, and list config options. remote       add, remove, and list remotes. clone        clone a repository into a new directory. fetch        download objects and refs from another repository. push         update remote refs along with associated objects.
 ```

 To launch the TUI, just run `xit` without arguments.
 Press `q` to quit the TUI.
 In the repo created above, it'll look like this: